 Urban Exploration is nothing new, its been around a long time and has developed into a subculture itself over the past decade.
 For the uninitiated urban exploration (UE or urbex are other names) is the activity of exploring abandoned, disused or off limits places.
-For me the activity is one of escapism and challenge, the photography aspect just seems to be the excuse that pushes me to climb through razor wire or hide out for 16 hours to avoid arrest.
+For me the activity is one of escapism and challenge, the photography aspect is the excuse that pushes me to climb through razor wire or hide out for 16 hours to avoid arrest.
 But most of all I enjoy it because it is different, because it provides me with something else to do other than the daily grind.
-Just like climbing it gets me off my arse, out of the house and doing something with my time that creates stories I can tell to friends and anyone else who cares to listen.

 It has been over a year and a half since I last engaged with UE, I took a big break after a trip to Italy and I only started again by stumbling across a local fledging who was just getting into UE and its dark underworlds of fun.
 After an attempt to access the Zurich Building for the 100th time I turned my eyes on the old Odeon Cinema in the North End area of Portsmouth.